manojchandra10/manojchandra10/README.md

 # 👋 Hello, I'm Manoj

-🎓 I'm a Master's student in Data Science student at the University of Nottingham with a strong passion for turning data into actionable insights, building intelligent systems, and solving real-world problems using analytical and statistical techniques.
+🎓 I'm a Master's student in Data Science student at the University of Nottingham with a strong passion for turning data into actionable insights, building intelligent systems, and solving real-world problems using analytical and statistical techniques.<br>
 I’m currently deepening my understanding of data science and machine learning, with a focus on both the theoretical foundations and practical applications.
-I enjoy exploring data, building predictive models, and creating data-driven solutions that make a meaningful impact.

 I'm especially interested in:
-- Data Science & Machine Learning
+- Python, Data Science & Machine Learning
 - Statistical Modelling & Data Visualisation
 - GenAI Chatbot Development
-- ETL Pipelines & Data Engineering
 - Applied AI in real-world domains

 ## 🧰 Skills & Tools